Group Bible Studies and other classes can take place on days that work best for each group.

-ALL PHASES OF DISCIPLE BIBLE STUDY ARE OFFERED TO OUR CONGREGATION AND COMMUNITY ON A ROTATING BASIS.
+ALL PHASES OF DISCIPLE FAST TRACK BIBLE STUDY ARE OFFERED TO OUR CONGREGATION AND COMMUNITY ON A ROTATING BASIS.

-The Disciple Bible Study program has been an active and important feature of the Christian Education ministry at Johns Creek UMC for almost 20 years.
+The Disciple Fast Track Bible Study program has been an active and important feature of the Christian Education ministry at Johns Creek UMC for almost 20 years.
 Disciple emphasizes disciplined reading of and listening to the Scriptures.
 It results in biblically nourished persons committed to live as disciples of Christ.
 Students use both the Bible and the study manual to complete daily reading assignments.
 These reading assignments generally take about 30 minutes per day.
 The study book also includes commentary and questions for reflection and response.
-Classes are held at the church and meet weekly for 2 to 2 ½ hours for 30 to 34 weeks.
+Classes are held at the church and meet weekly for 1 hour for 24 weeks.
 Classes include video presentations with commentary by some of today’s leading Biblical scholars, class discussion, and prayer.

 Each phase of Disciple emphasizes a unique aspect of the Bible and the Christian faith.

 All classes are facilitated by clergy or trained lay facilitators.

 For more information on upcoming classes, contact Rev. Lori Osborn: email@example.com or click the button below to fill out an interest form.

 DISCIPLE FAST TRACK I – BECOMING DISCIPLES THROUGH BIBLE STUDY – Sign Up for 2019!

 Disciple I surveys both the Old and New Testaments.
 It utilizes a theme each week to organize the study and reflection.
 In Disciple I 85% of the entire Bible will be read.
 Disciple I is a prerequisite to all other Disciple affiliated studies.Sign Up

 DISCIPLE FAST TRACK II – INTO THE WORD, INTO THE WORLD – Sign Up for 2019!